piqoni/fip/README.md

 ```

 ## Ideas on how to use it
-One potential usage is to create an alias that will append the currently playing track to a FIP bookmarks file.
-So whenever you hear a great track on FIP, you just write fav on terminal:
+One potential usage is to create an alias that will append the currently playing track to a music bookmarks file.
+So whenever you hear a great track on FIP, you just write **fav** on terminal, and the track will be appended to your file:

 `alias fav='fip --spotify | tee -a "/Users/user/Library/Mobile Documents/iCloud~md~obsidian/Documents/FIP.md"'`